tomastastic/FlashCard/Data Processing/README.md

 # Anki2db.py

-The `Anki2db.py` file is a script that allows you to convert Anki deck files into a database format.
-It provides a function `convert_anki_to_db` which takes the Anki deck file as input and performs the conversion process.
-The script reads the Anki deck file, extracts the necessary information, and stores it in a SQLite database.
-It can also clean the data and export it to MySQL format.
+The `Anki2db.py` file is a script that allows you to convert Anki deck files directly into SQLite format or into CSV specifically for MySQL.
+It provides several functions which take the Anki file as input, allow you to explore the data, specify which tables/columns and clean the data.
+Finally you can export it to CSV or/and insert it into your MySQL database directly.

 ## Usage